AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 >    You cannot manually update the values of linked fields from the original records.
 They are automatically updated from their linked records.

-For more information about creating a relationship field, see
+For more information about creating a relationship field, see [Manage Relationship-type fields in Adobe Maestro](../maestro/manage-relationship-fields.md).

 <!-- left here: should the next section be in the manage relationship fields article?? or here?! -->